algolia/instantsearch/docgen/src/Getting started.md

 The widget receives a prop `hit` that contains the content of the record.
-Here we are only displaying the name for the sake of simplicity but there is no limit as long as the data in the record.
+Here we are only displaying the name for the sake of simplicity but there is no limit as long as the data is in the record.

 Now let's modify the `Hits` usage to add our new `hitComponent`.